 - The student must be a U.S. citizen or lawfully present in the United States at the time they enroll in college in order to receive the scholarship.

 - The student must meet normal admission standards for first-time entering students at the type of college or university to which he or she applies.

 - Before tuition payment is made, the student must actually be enrolled at a college or university.

 - The student has three years from the time of high school graduation to start taking college courses.*

 - The student may receive awards for no more than five years after enrolling in college.*

-- The student must meet the eligibility requirements to receive federal financial aid based on the college's Satisfactory Academic Progress (SAP) policy beginning in 2012-13 and thereafter.
+- The student must meet the eligibility requirements to receive federal financial aid based on the college's Satisfactory Academic Progress (SAP) policy.